charly3pins/blog/content/blog/learn-how-to-use-the-embed-package-in-go-by-building-a-web-page-easily.md

 ```
 Obviously this can be as complicated as you want and need.
 For the example I want to show, it is not necessary to complicate it further.

-The template could be the following as `user_profile.tmpl`:
+The template could be the following as `userProfile.html`:
 ```go
 {{template "main" .}}
 {{define "content"}}